vizagite/events/README.md

-# events
+# Events
+Coming soon.
-Upcoming events in Vizag
+Upcoming events of Vizag.
+Contribute if you can as per [guide](https://github.com/vizagite/vizagite/blob/main/contributing.md)